 When you realize it's Friday...
 AND that Mister Rogers once cooked with Julia Child!

 Posted by WQED Pittsburgh on Friday, January 4, 2019

-Filmed in 1974, Julia Child of The French Chef cooking show (which had just finished filming 8 seasons on PBS), joined Chef Brockett and Mister Rogers and demonstrated how to make Spaghetti Marco Polo, a simple noodle dish children could prepare with their parents.
-Take a look at the video of Julia Child and Fred Rogers and try not to smile as these two grown-ups take to the kitchen on a beautiful day.
+Filmed in 1974, Julia Child of The French Chef television show (which had just finished filming 8 seasons on PBS), joined Chef Brockett and Mister Rogers and demonstrated how to make Spaghetti Marco Polo, a simple noodle dish children could prepare with their parents.
+Take a look at the heartwarming video of Julia Child and Fred Rogers and try not to smile as these two grown-ups take to the kitchen on a beautiful day.

 How to Make Spaghetti Marco Polo with Julia Child and Mister Rogers

 To begin, move the hot spaghetti to the table with oven mitts, being careful not to burn your hands.
 Child starts by sharing a neat little trick that'll prevent a wooden cutting board from getting stained.
 Olive oil!
 She uses her hands and spreads the oil onto the cutting board, noting that the olive oil will also keep your hands soft.